Stefan2114/Pharmacy--C-project/README.md

 ## A pharmacy application written in C language that manages the storage of the medicines!

 This project is an example that was build as a homework for one of my assignment in the second semester of my faculty.
-It's main objective was to make code a pharmacy aplication using my one dynamic vector implementation
+It's main objective was to make a pharmacy aplication using my own dynamic vector implementation

 ## Features: